 Intimate relationships are meant to be safe havens from the rest of the world.
-But for those who are married to an addict, the relationship can quickly turn into a state of emotional distress, physical violence and day-to-day chaos.
+But for those who are a partner of an addict, the relationship can quickly turn into a state of emotional distress, physical violence and day-to-day chaos.
 Sadly, substance abuse can destroy partnerships and marriages because of neglect, a lack of trust and physical and emotional abuse.

-If your partner is an addict, you’re probably very concerned about what the future holds.
+If you are a partner of an addict, you’re probably very concerned about what the future holds.
 Fortunately, you do not have to sit back and wait for the addiction to grow more severe.
 You can work on getting your loved one into a holistic recovery center.
 However, it’s important to understand that no matter how much support you give your partner, you probably can’t force them into treatment.
 Ultimately, the choice to get clean and sober is up to them.

 Addiction in a Marriage

 Marriages and partnerships require a lot of work to be happy and healthy, so as anyone can imagine, addiction throws a wrench into things.
 But, for many couples, addiction isn’t an issue until later on in the relationship.
 What once seemed like normal drinking and having fun ends up spiraling out of control.
 For other couples, the addiction is immediately present.
 One partner may be good at hiding their behavior, or the other partner may turn a blind eye.

 Here are some signs that your partner’s misuse of drugs or alcohol has spiraled into addiction: